heimdal/heimdal/lib/asn1/README-X681.md

  - X.683: Parameterization of ASN.1 specifications

-While X.680 is essential for implementing many Internet (and other) protocols, implementing a subset of X.681, X.682, and X.683, can enable some magical features.
+While X.680 is essential for implementing many Internet (and other) protocols, and sufficient for implementing all of those, implementing a subset of X.681, X.682, and X.683, can enable some magical features.
 These magical features are generally not the focus of those ITU-T specifications nor of many RFCs that make use of them.

 The intent of X.681, X.682, and X.683 is to add ways to formally express constraints that would otherwise require natural language to express.
-But give a compiler more formally-expressed constraints and it can do more labor-saving than it could otherwise.
+Give a compiler more formally-expressed constraints and it can do more labor-saving than it could otherwise.

 This README will cover some ideas for what this magic will be, and implementation of it.

 RFC 6025 does an excellent job of elucidating X.681, which otherwise most readers unfamiliar with it will no doubt find inscrutable.
+Hopefully this README improces that further.

-The magic that we're after is simply the *automatic and recursive handling of open types by the Heimdal ASN.1 compiler*.
+The magic that we're after is simply the *automatic and recursive handling of open types by an ASN.1 compiler*.

 Combined with future support for the ASN.1 JSON Encoding Rules (JER) [X.697], the automatic handling of open types should allow us to trivially implement a